Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Conclusion and Future Work

 In this paper, we have presented a novel multi-task learning approach for NAT model with a hard parameter sharing mechanism.
 Experimental results confirm the significant effect of the proposed \textsc{Multi-Task NAT} model, which shows the complementary effects of multi-task learning to the knowledge distillation method.

 Based on our \textsc{Multi-Task NAT}, there are many promising directions for future research.
 For example, 1) decoder interaction: knowledge distillation in an online fashion between AT and NAT decoders; 2) share-all framework: shared-encoder and shared-decoder with two decoding strategies, and the model can dynamically choose the optimal decoding strategy during model inference.
+3) data manipulation strategies: such as data rejuvenation~\cite{jiao2020data}, lexical frequency discrepancy~\cite{ding2021understanding}.